Gravitational wave standard sirens: A brief review of cosmological parameter estimation: Challenges and the role of machine learning in future standard siren analysis

 \subsection{Systematic uncertainties in standard siren measurement}

 In the real GW observations, systematic uncertainties on standard sirens are pivotal to the application of cosmological research.
 First, the measurements of luminosity distances are affected by the uncertainty of the detector calibration~\cite{Karki:2016pht,Sun:2020wke,Huang:2022rdg} and the accuracy of the GW waveform template~\cite{LIGOScientific:2018hze,Cutler:2007mi,Ohme:2013nsa,Samajdar:2018dcx,Berry:2014jja}.
-Second, high-redshift GW sources will be affected by the weak lensing uncertainties~\cite{Cusin:2020ezb,Hirata:2010ba,Holz:2004xx}, while low-redshift GW sources will be affected by the peculiar velocities of the host/potential host galaxy.
+Second, high-redshift GW sources will be affected by the weak lensing uncertainties~\cite{Cusin:2020ezb,Hirata:2010ba,Holz:2004xx}, while low-redshift GW sources will be affected by the peculiar velocities of the potential host galaxy.
 The methods of reducing the peculiar velocity uncertainties of galaxies have been investigated recently, the updated $H_0$ posterior distributions of GW170817 are reported in Refs.~\cite{Mukherjee:2019qmm,Nicolaou:2019cip,Howlett:2019mdh} (see also Refs.~\cite{He:2019dhl,Nimonkar:2023pyt} for the impacts for future standard siren observations).
-Third, as mentioned, luminosity distance has strong degeneracy with the inclination angle, although the degeneracy can be broken by long duration signals, observing radio jet of the EM counterparts, or measuring higher harmonics~\cite{Baibhav:2020tma,Cotesta:2018fcv} (see e.g., Ref.~\cite{Chen:2020dyt} and references therein for related discussions), it remains a limiting factor.
-Finally, observational selection effects, especially those related to the detectability of EM counterparts, pose another critical challenge to GW standard siren cosmology.
+Third, as mentioned, luminosity distance has strong degeneracy with the inclination angle, although the degeneracy can be broken by long duration signals, observing radio jet of the EM counterparts, or measuring higher harmonics~\cite{Baibhav:2020tma,Cotesta:2018fcv} (see e.g., Ref.~\cite{Chen:2020dyt} and references therein for related discussions), it remains a limiting factor. \blue{Moreover, host galaxy identification and catalog completeness would introduce additional systematic errors: the wrong association of the host galaxy or incomplete galaxy catalogs can bias the inferred redshift distribution, which could then propagate into cosmological parameter estimations (see also Sec.~\ref{sec2.3.2} for the discussion).} Finally, observational selection effects, especially those related to the detectability of EM counterparts, pose another critical challenge to GW standard siren cosmology.
 In fact, selection biases associated with EM follow-up are expected to be a dominant source of systematic error~\cite{Chen:2020dyt}.

-Recently, novel statistical techniques have been proposed to mitigate these biases~\cite{Chen:2023dgw}, which may help reduce their impact on future measurements.
+\blue{Here are the potential mitigation strategies for these effects.} \begin{itemize} \item \blue{Calibration and waveform systematics: (i) treat calibration and waveform-model errors as nuisance parameters in the inference, (ii) cross-check with multiple waveform templates, (iii) reduce amplitude or phase bias by considering a larger and better-oriented detector network, and including higher-order modes.}

+\item \blue{Weak lensing: (i) reduce lensing bias by reweighting with shear maps and large-scale-structure reconstructions from external galaxy surveys (delensing) and (ii) marginalize the redshift-dependent lensing-induced scatter term.}